hydromel-project/HYD-LivePerformance/README.md

-**Teleprompter** - Shows lyrics on screen as you perform **Now Playing** - Displays current song title, artist, and cover art **Playlist** - Queue up songs and switch between them easily
+**Teleprompter** - Shows lyrics on screen as you perform **Now Playing** - Displays current song title, artist, and cover art **Game HUD** - Gamified BPM/playrate display for interactive streams **Playlist** - Queue up songs and switch between them easily

-All three work in your web browser and can be added to OBS.
+All four work in your web browser and can be added to OBS.

 ---